torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/bousfield-localization/index.md

 Topology, particularly homotopy theory, is hard.
 The scenes where these kind of mathematics happen are immensely complicated; the category of topological spaces; the category of spectra.
 The problem is that there is simply too much information to try to capture by using simple tools that we can actually understand properly.
 Trying to classify topological spaces or spectra is a feat that many deem impossible, it is simply too difficult.

-So, how can we solve this?
+So, how can we try to fix this?
 We take inspiration from other fields, where similar situations occur and then try to translate into our own situation.
 Take for example abelian groups.
 We have no classification of all abelian groups, but there are certain constructions that help us study them.
 We have a classification of finitely generated abelian groups, where we can decompose any abelian group $A$ into understandable pieces: a free part $\Z^r$ and a torsion part $\Z/p_1^{k_1}\oplus \ldots \oplus \Z/p_t^{k_t}$.
 For all abelian groups things get more complicated, but there are nice groups that have classifications, like divisible groups, which are direct sums of copies of $\mathbb{Q}$ and Prüfer groups $\Z(p^\infty)$.
 The general approach seems to be to split the complicated groups into smaller pieces, or to study them via some easier groups.
 If we just consider $\Z$ for a moment, we can for a prime $p$ study

 - $\Z/p$, the $p$-torsion integers
 - $\Z_{(p)}$, the $p$-local integers